What are the possible side effects of TECARTUS?

 Continue to look out for side effects and talk to your healthcare teams about how you are feeling.
 Make sure to attend follow-up appointments.
 If you miss an appointment, it's important to reschedule as soon as possible.

-You should continue carrying the Patient Wallet Card and show it to any healthcare providers you visit.
+You should continue to tell any healthcare providers you visit that you received TECARTUS.

 Learn more about what to expect and how to prepare for this step on the Receiving TECARTUS page.